SyHaqi/kiko/README.md

 ## 📄 License

-This project is licensed under the MIT License unless stated otherwise.
+This project is licensed under the GPL-3.0 License unless stated otherwise.
 ```